Dr. Rebecca Thessin

 Office Phone: (202) 994-1342

-Dr. Thessin holds a doctorate in the Urban Superintendency from the Harvard Graduate School of Education, Master’s degrees in School Leadership and in Education Policy and Management from Harvard and a Bachelor’s degree in History and Teacher Preparation from Yale University.
-Dr. Thessin teaches in GW’s Educational Administration licensure and doctoral programs, and frequently instructs courses on instructional leadership and action research, as well as on the administrative internship.
+Dr. Thessin holds a doctorate in the Urban Superintendency from the Harvard Graduate School of Education (HGSE), two Master’s degrees from HGSE and a bachelor’s degree in History and Teacher Preparation from Yale University.

 Ed.D., Harvard University